 Dispatch and market notices

-Market participants are obliged to keep System Management informed of any circumstances they become aware of that might result in System Management issuing a dispatch advisory.
+Market Participants are obliged to keep AEMO informed of any circumstances they become aware of that may require a Dispatch Advisory.

 - Market system outages, whereby aspects of the market cannot run normally due to systems failures.

 - Notification of suspension of any aspect of the market.

 Note that advisories related to dispatch are provided in AEMO's Dispatch Advisories.

 Market advisories include information on how market participants should respond to the situation.